psthomas/psthomas.github.io/_posts/2017-07-28-mental-model.md

 ## How It Works

-There are three sectors in this model: markets, government, and research.
-Research is technically a subset of government, but it behaves sufficiently different to warrant it's own category.
-Each circle represents a project that needs funding.
-In the market each circle could represent a new product for a company to pursue, in government it could represent a new policy initiative, and in research it could represent the ongoing research in a lab.

-The radius of the circle is proportional to the room for more project funding -- when the project has been fully funded the radius and marginal impact of additional funding drop to zero.
-The x-axis represents the variation in project outcome and the y-axis represents the [marginal](https://en.wikipedia.org/wiki/Marginal_value) social impact of the project using units of something like wellbeing per dollar spent.

 There can be large differences in the impacts of different projects so I generate the data using a [joint](https://en.wikipedia.org/wiki/Joint_probability_distribution) [lognormal](https://en.wikipedia.org/wiki/Log-normal_distribution) probability distribution with a correlation between the risk and impact.
 The specifics of how the joint distributions are generated is in the appendix below if you're interested.
 I leave numbers and units off the axes because I don't think there's a single measure of wellbeing and the relationship between the sectors matters more than the numerical values.